 General Notes:

-- Sweater is worked from the top down with raglan and deep V-neck shaping.
+- Cardigan is worked from the top down with raglan and deep V-neck shaping.

 - Stitch marker placement: When instructed to place your marker, place on the last st worked unless otherwise instructed.
 It should lie on a stitch, not between stitches.